jamcha-aa/mayu/README.md

 ### Attention

-When you use my [init](https://github.com/jamcha-aa/init)'s skk setting, comment out Muhenkan to Ctrl.
-Otherwise, it conflicts with skk-stickey-key.
+When you use my [init](https://github.com/jamcha-aa/init)'s skk setting, edit .mayu as below;

+- enable CapsLock to Muhenkan
+- Or disable Muhenkan to Ctrl

+Otherwise, a Ctrl key modification conflicts with skk-sticky-key.

 ## License